rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Resolving the dilemma requires Christ.

 The revealed truth is the unification of the truths of monergism acted out in the truths of synergism.
-Traditionally this is what is meant by synergism, and is what the St. Paul referenced by synergoi.
+Traditionally this is what is meant by synergism, and is what St. Paul referenced by synergoi.

-## Limits of Rationality

-We cannot reason or fit God within the bounds of rationality.

-What we can reason about?
-What we cannot reason about?